TNorbury/letterboxd-watchlist-venn-diagram/README.md

 #### ts-node installed

-`npx ts-node src/app.ts --users userOne userTwo`
+`npx ts-node src/app.ts --users userOne userTwo ... userN`

-where `userOne` and `userTwo` are the two users you want to compare.
+where `userOne`, `userTwo`, all the ways up to `userN` are the users you want to compare.

 ## Notes

-Both user's watchlists have to be public.
+All user's watchlists have to be public.